mattermost/mattermost-plugin-jira/readme.md

 # Mattermost/Jira Integration

-The Jira/Mattermost plugin documentation is currently being updated and relocated to a new location: https://mattermost.gitbook.io/jira-plugin/ - let us know your thoughts on the new format in the [Plugin: Jira Channel](https://community-daily.mattermost.com/core/channels/jira-plugin) in our Mattermost community!
+The Jira/Mattermost plugin documentation is currently being updated and relocated to a new location: https://mattermost.gitbook.io/jira-plugin/ - let us know your thoughts on the new format in the [Plugin: Jira Channel](https://community-daily.mattermost.com/core/channels/jira-plugin) on our Mattermost community!

 # Mattermost Jira Plugin